leggedrobotics/grand_tour_box/box_utils/box_converter/huggingface-dataset-conversion/README.md

 The `data` section supports the following keys:

-- `image_topisc`: specifies all topics that should be parsed using the image parser it takes a list of the following entries:
+- `image_topics`: Specifies all topics that should be parsed using the image parser.
+  It takes a list of the following entries:

   ```yaml
   - alias: *desired topic name*